-Answer: As soon as possible after January 1.
+Answer: As soon as possible after October 1.

 Some states, grants, and programs have early decision deadlines, which means some money is distributed quickly.
-Students who turn their FAFSA in sooner can apply for those funds earlier, which could lead to more access to aid.
+Students who turn in their FAFSA sooner can apply for those funds earlier, which could lead to more access to aid.